Lasithi massacres: Massacre

 But the most deliberate act of extermination was that perpetrated at Eteà.
 In this small village, too, the Moslem inhabitants, including the women and children, had taken refuge in the mosque, which the men defended for a while.
 The building itself is a solid structure, but the door of the small walled enclosure... was finally blown in, and the defenders laid down their arms, understanding, it would appear, that their lives were to be spared.
 Men, women, and children, they were all led forth to the church of St. Sophia, which lies on a hill about half an hour above the village, and then and there dispatched—the men cut to pieces, the women and children shot.
-A young girl who had fainted, and was left for dead, alone lived to tell the tale.
+A young girl who had fainted, and was left for dead, alone lived to tell the tale.However, Evans did not call for legal sactions against the perpetrators.
+He believed that this massacre was necessary, as it had prevented the Muslims from killing Christians.
+Evans notes: